dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 The hard part is: we can't just upload the bytes of a `.png` or `.jpg` file!
 These formats have a lot of unnecessary data, like headers and, most importantly, they're compressed, which the GPU generally cannot understand.

-To load an image file as a byte array, we will first need a external library.
+To load an image file as a byte array, we will first need an external library.
 In our case, we will use StbImageSharp.

 First of all, install the library using NuGet.
 To do so, you can use your IDE's NuGet package manager, or you can run the following command inside your project folder: